 Registered nurse since 2005 with a degree of MSc in Health Science from 2011.

 Work experience primarily within respiratory diseases and rheumatology.

 Mille Artagnan Nielsen works as a study nurse at the Department of Respiratory Research at Gentofte Hospital.

 She graduated as a nurse in 2013 from Metropol in Copenhagen.
 She has been employed in the Lung and Infectious Diseases Department for five years.
-Patients with lung issues have always had her interest, therefore the combination of research and this specific group of patients both excites and interests her.
+Patients with lung issues have always had her interest, therefore the combination of research and this specific group of patients interests her.

 Medical student – Research assistant at section of Respiratory Medicine, Department of Medicine at Herlev and Gentofte Hospital, University of Copenhagen

 Mohamad Isam Saeed works as a clinical research assistant and conducts epidemiological studies mainly focused on the use of inhaled corticosteroids and the metabolic syndrome.
 Other works include writing study protocols and assisting with patient inclusion and data collection.